clairey-zx81/json-model/TUTO.md

 ruled was found whereas the path before the `:` indicates where in the _value_ it failed.

 :+1: For efficiency, the validation stops at the first encountered error which invalidates the
-value: if a value includes several root errors, only one is reported, plus cumulative failures along the path yielding to this error and invalidating the whole value.
+value: if a value includes several errors, only one is reported, plus cumulative failures along the path yielding to this error and invalidating the whole value.

 ## Constraining Strings